elugens/hello-javascript/docs/additional-questions/js-animation/css-animations.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The cubic-bezier() function defines a Cubic Bezier curve.
-A Cubic Bezier curve is defined by four points P0, P1, P2, and P3.
-P0 and P3 are the start and the end of the curve and, in CSS, these points are fixed as the coordinates are ratios.
-P0 is (0, 0) and represents the initial time and the initial state, P3 is (1, 1) and represents the final time and the final state.
-The cubic-bezier() function can be used with the animation-timing-function property and the transition-timing-function property.
+A Cubic Bezier curve gets defined by P0, P1, P2, and P3 points.
+P0 and P3 are the curve's start and end, and, in CSS, these points get fixed as the coordinates are ratios.
+P0 is (0, 0) and represents the initial time and the initial state, and P3 is (1, 1) and represents the final time and the final state.
+The cubic-bezier() function gets used with the animation-timing-function and transition-timing-function properties.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />